 Visual Learning: The Long Overdue Revolution

-Even though the merits for visual learning are in plenty, the harmony of visuals and text is not as widespread as it should be.
+Even though the merits for visual learning are in plenty, this harmony of visuals and text is not as widespread as it should be.
 Students are still saddled with volumes of books that have voluminous levels of text, with occasional pictures added as if as an afterthought.
 Some moot points that may engender fruitful discussion on visual learning are:

-- Visual learning is for everyone – even the students comfortable with text alone: One of the common interpretations of the ‘left brain-right brain’ theory is that right-brained people are creative, while left-brained are logical.
+One of the common interpretations of the ‘left brain-right brain’ theory is that right-brained people are creative, while left-brained are logical.
 It is often assumed that only children with artistic ambitions, or the ones having difficulty with linear learning, need to explore the visual learning – the others are better off with ‘traditional’ learning methods.
 While tendencies in one’s thinking process being logical versus holistic, does seem to have merit, as far as ‘creativity’ is concerned, in today’s knowledge driven environment, innovation is not an option, but a necessity.
 The primary aim of education should be to make an individual sufficiently skilled to deal with real-life problems, wade through uncertainties and come up with innovative solutions.
 So even students who are comfortable with the textual format for their education shouldn’t ignore what visual learning has to offer.
 Also, the adoption of visual learning won’t lead one to abandon linear text (that’s probably not possible in the foreseeable future), but only enhance the ability to learn.